Do not take XGEVA® if

 your unborn baby.
 Women of child bearing age should use highly

-effective contraception while taking XGEVA® and at
+effective contraception while taking XGEVA® and for at

 least 5 months after the last dose of XGEVA®.